amlane/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a Javascript library that allows developers to more easily produce UI elements and keep up with the demand of building large scale applications.
+React makes building functional and class components easier.

 - [ ] What does it mean to _think_ in react?
+To think in React is very similar to the way you think of structuring HTML but instead of creating a structure for content, you're creating components for each piece within itself of the application, breaking it into smaller pieces.

 - [ ] Describe state.
+State is like the heart of your app.
+This is the piece where you reach to when you want to grab data from where ever you're pulling your data from.
+Data is like the blood of your app and will flow through state and into your components, based on how you construct your application to pass your data.

 - [ ] Describe props.
+Props are like the arguments/parameters for your component.
+You're essentially assigning a variable name to the state or event handler you need to pass through to your next component.
+Props can be drilled as deep as our computer memory will allow.
+When using class components you will need to remember to use `this.props` when replacing `this.state` or `this`.
+With functional components you only need to use `props` in place of `this.state` or `this`.

 ## Project Set Up